kalidindis/katana-tutorial-swift/Chapter2/README.md

 In **(3)** we just return the children of our description and let Katana do the job for us.

+Note that Katana renders the views in the same order the related descriptions are returned in the `childrenDescriptions` method.
+In the example above, for instance, the background will be behind the two labels.

 If you try to compile the application now, you will receive some compilation errors due to the fact that we didn't defined the keys yet.
 Let's do it now: update the `ChildrenKey` enum in this way: